Could we really live the dream, is chocolate really good for you? Or are we just kidding ourselves into guilt-free splurges?

-Dark chocolate is said to be better for you as it's lower in sugar and carbs than regular chocolate, as well as having a higher percentage of cocoa than regular chocolate, which is where it gets most of its benefits, but can it really improve your health, or is it just a less guilty go to snack?
+Dark chocolate is said to be better for you than milk or white as it's lower in sugar and carbs as well as having a higher percentage of cocoa, which is where it gets most of its benefits, but can it really improve your health, or is it just a less guilty snack?

 1. Dark chocolate contains multiple nutrients.
-A 100 gram bar of dark chocolate with 70-85% cocoa contains on average:
+A 100g bar of dark chocolate with 70-85% cocoa contains on average:

 - 67% of the recommended daily allowance for Iron.

 - 58% of the recommended daily allowance for Magnesium.

 - 89% of the recommended daily allowance for Copper.

 - 98% of the recommended daily allowance for Manganese.

 - It also has plenty of potassium, phosphorus, zinc and selenium.